-The Industrial Systems Technology Program at Galveston College is designed to provide hands-on training on the same equipment used by business and industry.
+The Industrial Maintenance Technology Program at Galveston College is designed to provide hands-on training on the same equipment used by business and industry.
 In addition, this program is designed to provide the students with the necessary skills required to be proficient in industrial systems, industrial building/maintenance technology, and facility and equipment maintenance.
-Students will have an opportunity to learn various industrial systems processes that will provide the basic preparation for entry-level jobs in the fields of Electrical/Electronics, Hydraulics/Pneumatics, Instrumentation, HVAC, and Welding.
+Students will have an opportunity to learn various industrial maintenance processes that will provide the basic preparation for entry-level jobs in the fields of Electrical/Electronics, Hydraulics/Pneumatics, Instrumentation, HVAC, and Welding.

+First Year

-First Ye ar First Sen nester Second Semester HART 1403 Air Conditioning Control Principles OR WLDG 1423 Welding Safety, Tools and Equipment 4 HART 1407 Refrigeration Principles 4 HYDR 1450 Hydraulics, Fabrication and Repair 4 HYDR 1445 Hydraulics and Pneumatics 4 INTC 1457 AC/DC Motor Control 4 CETT 1402 Electricity Principles 4 CETT 1415 Digital Applications OR CETT 1407 Fundamentals of Electronics PFPB 1421 Plumbing Maintenance and OR Repair 4 PFPB 1413 Introduction to the Plumbing Trade 4 - 16 16
+First Ser mester Second Semester

+HART 1403 Air Conditioning Control Principles OR WLDG 1423 Welding Safety, Tools and Equipment 4

+HART 1407 Refrigeration Principles 4 HYDR 1450 Hydraulics, Fabrication and Repair 4

+HYDR 1445 Hydraulics and Pneumatics 4 INTC 1457 AC/DC Motor Control 4

+CETT 1402 Electricity Principles 4 CETT 1415 Digital Applications OR

+CETT 1407 Fundamentals of Electronics PFPB 1421 Plumbing Maintenance

+OR and Repair 4

+PFPB 1413 Introduction to the Plumbing 4 16

+Trade

+- 16